 - Brothers, don’t become children in your thoughts – yet be infants in evil – but become mature in your thoughts.

-- It was – and is – written in the law; “By other tongues, and by other men’s lips I will speak to this people; and they won’t even listen to Me this way, says the Lord.”(152)quotation/allusion to Isaiah 28:11-12
+- It is *written in the law; “By other tongues, and by other men’s lips I will speak to this people; and they won’t listen to Me even this way, says the Lord.”5quotation/allusion to Isaiah 28:11-12

 - So then, tongues aren’t a sign to the men who believe, but to the unbelievers.
 But prophecy isn’t for the unbelievers, but for the men who believe.

-- Therefore, if the whole church assembles at the same place and all speak in tongues, but ungifted men or unbelievers enter, won’t they say that you’re mad?
+- Therefore, if the whole church assembles at the same place and all speak in tongues, but ungifted men or unbelievers enter, won’t they say that you speak as madmen?